uhppoted/uhppoted-lib-dotnet/documentation/API/API.md

 - `Doors123`: interlock between doors 1, 2 & 3
 - `Doors1234`: interlocks all doors

+#### AntiPassback

+Defines the anti-passback modes for an access controller:

+- `Disabled`: no anti-passback
+- `Doors12_34`: doors 1 and 2 are interlocked, doors 3 and 4 are interlocked
+- `Doors13_24`: doors 1 and 3 are interlocked with doors 2 and 4
+- `Doors1_23`: door 1 is interlocked with doors 2 and 3
+- `Doors1_234`: door 1 is interlocked with doors 2,3 and 4

 #### Relay

 Defines the relay contact states for the door unlock relays: